Blosc/c-blosc2/README.rst

 Blosc2 NDim: an N-Dimensional store
 ===================================

-One of the latest and more exciting additions in C-Blosc2 is the `Blosc2 NDim layer <https://www.blosc.org/c-blosc2/reference/b2nd.html>`_ (or B2ND for short), allowing to create *and* read n-dimensional datasets in an extremely efficient way thanks to a n-dim 2-level partitioning, that allows to slice and dice arbitrary large and compressed data in a more fine-grained way:
+One of more exciting additions in C-Blosc2 is the `Blosc2 NDim layer <https://www.blosc.org/c-blosc2/reference/b2nd.html>`_ (or B2ND for short), allowing to create *and* read n-dimensional datasets in an extremely efficient way thanks to a n-dim 2-level partitioning, that allows to slice and dice arbitrary large and compressed data in a more fine-grained way:

 .. image:: https://github.com/Blosc/c-blosc2/blob/main/images/b2nd-2level-parts.png?raw=true
   :width: 75%